The Decelerative Leadership Manifesto: How Hyper-Growth Startups Cure Systemic Burnout

 3. Strict Linear Prioritization

-Implementing Pacing Under Volatile Leadership
+Implementing Pacing: Navigating Volatile Leadership

-Explain the ‘Why’: The Physics of Sustainable Velocity
+The ‘Why’: The Physics of Sustainable Velocity

-💡 Why Decelerative Leadership Promotes Long-Term Growth
+💡 Why Decelerative Leadership Fuels Long-Term Growth

 Conclusion